domRiddle/ASF/Setting-up.md

 It's possible that redist package was already installed by some other software/game you're using, but you should still double-check by running the installer to be sure.
 ASF won't run without this dependency (or required Windows updates) being present.

 #### **[Linux](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)**:
-Package name depends on the distribution, we listed most common ones.
-You should obtain them with native package manager for your OS (such as `apt-get` for Debian or `yum` for CentOS).
+Package names depend on the distribution, we've listed the most common ones.
+You can obtain all of them with native package manager for your OS (such as `apt-get` for Debian or `yum` for CentOS).
 - libcurl3 (libcurl)
 - libicu60 (libicu, latest version for your distribution, for example `libicu57` for Debian 9)
 - libkrb5-3 (krb5-libs)